B-AVIBench: Towards Evaluating the Robustness of Large Vision-Language Model on Black-box Adversarial Visual-Instructions: B-AVIBench

-In Section~\ref{2-3}, we explained the reasons for not using white-box attacks, backdoor attacks, query-based black-box image attacks, and transfer-based black-box image attacks.
-Consequently, the remaining image attack methods are limited to image corruption and decision-based optimized image attacks.
+We focus on image corruption and decision-based optimized image attacks, which are LVLM-agnostic and output probability distributions-agnostic black-box attacks.
 These attacks focus on individual visual instructions, making $\Gamma$ negligible.

 \textbf{Image corruptions} encompass a range of applied distortions, including noise, blur, weather effects, and digital distortions, to the images.
 It is vital to assess LVLM performance under these different corruption categories.
-In line with the methodology of Hendrycks et al.~\cite{hendrycks2018benchmarking}, we generate a corruption variant of our base dataset, comprising 19 corruption categories graded across three severity levels \footnote{ {We use three of the five levels in~\cite{hendrycks2018benchmarking}, namely 1, 3, and 5.}}. $\mathop{\arg }$ has no practical meaning here.
+In line with the methodology of Hendrycks et al.~\cite{hendrycks2018benchmarking}, we generate a corruption variant of our base dataset, comprising 19 corruption categories graded across three severity levels \footnote{We use three of the five levels in~\cite{hendrycks2018benchmarking}, namely 1, 3, and 5, with all corruption quantitative settings aligned with~\cite{hendrycks2018benchmarking}.}. $\mathop{\arg}$ has no practical meaning here.

 \textbf{Decision-based optimized image attacks} are widely utilized in image classification.
 We are the first to involve an adaptive modification of three state-of-the-art (SOTA) existing methods: PAR~\cite{shi2022decision}, Boundary~\cite{brendel2017decision}, and SurFree~\cite{maho2021surfree} to attack LVLMs.
-Given the diverse subtasks and evaluation metrics for LVLMs' natural language responses, we replace the original attack objective for image classification with "the score of the evaluation criteria for different tasks is 0."
+Given the diverse subtasks and evaluation metrics for LVLMs' natural language responses, we replace the original attack objective for image classification with ``the score of the evaluation criteria for different tasks is 0."
 Specifically, an evaluation metric value of 0 indicates a successful attack.
 For instance, if the F1 score is 0, it signifies a successful attack on the Key Information Extraction (KIE) task.
-In this context, the symbol $\mathop{\arg }$ denotes $\mathop{\arg } min$.
+In this context, the symbol $\mathop{\arg}$ denotes $\mathop{\text{Zero}}\limits_{min||(\delta_{\mathcal{I}} ,\delta_{\mathcal{P}})||}$, $||*||$ represents the 2-norm (Euclidean norm), $\text{Zero}$ means the $\text{Score}$ is zero.

+We define a maximum of 1500 queries for decision-based optimized image attacks.
+Initially, we gradually increase the noise using Gaussian noise within a limit of 100 queries until the attack succeeds like~\cite{shi2022decision}.
+After completing the PAR~\cite{shi2022decision} attack, the remaining queries are allocated to attacks on Boundary attack~\cite{brendel2017decision} and SurFree~\cite{maho2021surfree}, respectively.
+For SurFree~\cite{maho2021surfree} attack, during the process of finding the lowest epsilon, we cap the number of searches at 50; In the binary search alpha, the lower/upper range searches are limited to a maximum of 50; The eagerpy library is involved in the image format conversion process, serving as a trick for the SurFree attack.